jchatel/quickmail-next-docs/leads/exporting-journeys.md

 # Exporting Journeys

-Exporting Journeys allows you to export the leads and see the lead's status in the campaign along with other campaign activities.
+Exporting journeys allows you to export leads and view each lead's status in a campaign along with other campaign activity.

+**In this article:**

+- How to export journeys?

+- What do I do if I didn't receive the email?

 ## How to Export Journeys?

-Simply go to the Campaign's Leads page → select all leads → click Export
+Go to the campaign's **Leads** page → select all leads → click **Export**.

 ![screenshot](../images/000_file-S87MBWufV0.png)

-After every import, an email containing the CSV will be sent to the email address you're using to login.
+After the export, a CSV file will be sent to the email address you use to log in.

-**Note:** You can use filters to narrow down the list you'd like to export
+**Note:** You can use filters to narrow down the leads you would like to export.

-## What do I do if I didn't receive the email?
+## What Do I Do if I Didn't Receive the Email?

-If you didn’t receive the email containing the CSV export, you can check the change log in the Teams page to get the export link.
+If you did not receive the email containing the CSV export, check the change log on the **Teams** page to find the export link.

-It’s possible your email was added to our suppression list.
+It is also possible that your email address was added to the suppression list.
 This can happen if QuickMail notification emails to your address bounced more than once.
-Please contact [support@quickmail.com](mailto:support@quickmail.com) for assistance
+Contact [support@quickmail.io](mailto:support@quickmail.io) for assistance.